 Applicants must submit a research plan for the use of the grant, a note of support from their supervisor and a budget (including additional sources of funding applied for and/or received), along with a completed application form.
 For more information contact the Graduate Coordinator

 The Institute on Globalization and the Human Condition awards annually Essay Prizes for outstanding research and writing in the area of globalization and the human condition by McMaster students.
 Separate awards will be given out to the best MA level and PhD level essays.
 Award recipients will receive a $100 gift certificate from Titles Bookstore.

 Adjudication will be based on the pertinence of the discussion and analysis for understanding the relationships between globalization and the human condition broadly defined, the originality of the thinking and of the argument presented, the organization of the paper, and the quality and effectiveness of the writing style.
 Based on the evaluation of the selection panel, winning essays may also be recommended for submission for publication in the Institute's Working Paper Series.

 Nominations for papers should come from the professor offering the relevant course or supervising the student and should include a brief argument about why the essay merits the award.
-Nominations for awards are due May 9, 2014.
-They may be submitted to firstname.lastname@example.org with the subject line: Nominations for IGHC Student Essay Prizes or to the following mail address:
+Nominations for awards are due Friday, May 8, 2015.
+Please submit nominations to firstname.lastname@example.org with the subject line: Nominations for IGHC Student Essay Prizes or to the following mail address:

 IGHC Essay Prizes